ITR Form Selection Master Guide for AY 2026-27

 |---|---|

-The form decision should happen after the documents are visible.
-For example, a salaried taxpayer may appear eligible for ITR-1 until a broker report shows capital gains, until AIS shows foreign dividend, or until a carried-forward loss needs to be reported.
-A freelancer may appear simple until receipts, TDS, GST turnover, books, or presumptive taxation eligibility point toward ITR-3 or ITR-4.
+The form decision should come after the documents are in front of you.
+A salaried taxpayer may seem eligible for ITR-1 until a broker report reveals capital gains, or until AIS shows foreign dividend income, or until there is a carried-forward loss to report.
+A freelancer may look straightforward until receipts, TDS certificates, GST turnover, books, or presumptive taxation eligibility push the case toward ITR-3 or ITR-4.

-A salaried investor who sold listed shares cannot assume ITR-1 is available.
-The sale type, gain type, section 112A amount, losses, and other exclusions decide whether ITR-1 can be used or whether ITR-2 is safer.
+A salaried investor who sold listed shares cannot automatically use ITR-1.
+The type of sale, gain classification, section 112A amount, losses, and other exclusions all determine whether ITR-1 is available or whether ITR-2 is the safer choice.

 Document reconciliation matrix